ko-suta/Academic-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Kostiantyn Ovsiannikov is a postdoc at Kochi University of Technology.
+I am a postdoc at Kochi University of Technology.
-His interests include *corporate governance*, *labor economics* and *technological innovation*.
+My interests include *corporate governance*, *labor economics* and *technological innovation*.
-In his dissertation, he explored how the pursuit of shareholder-value by management has affected labor policies at large Japanese enterprises.
+In my dissertation, I explored how the pursuit of the shareholder-value ideology by management has affected labor policies at large Japanese enterprises.

-His current research project focuses on the market perception of corporate innovations in Japan.
+My current research project focuses on the market perception of corporate innovations in Japan.
 It is funded by the JSPS Grant-in-Aid for Young Scientists.